Wonderful service from start to finish.

 Recent months have seen numerous news stories revolving around equal pay, with the BBC notably coming under fire for inequality in pay between the sexes.
 With the Gender Pay Gap Report deadline looming on 4th April 2018 (which is when all employers with 250 or more employees are required to report their gender pay gap and bonus details) this is not the last of the stories we will see.
-Chris Greep, Employment Litigation Trainee Solicitor, explains here the legal obligations on employers when it comes to equal pay, and guidance for employees who feel they are not receiving equal pay.
+Howard Robson, Partner in the Employment team, explains here the legal obligations on employers when it comes to equal pay, and guidance for employees who feel they are not receiving equal pay.

 Why has there been such an emphasis on equal pay recently?
 Well, because despite the fact that equal pay is a legal obligation, it’s still blatantly clear that many organisations are simply not conforming to the legislation.
 Women are, despite huge advances in equality in the workplace over the past 30 years, still coming up short when it comes to the pay gap.
 No longer content to simply ‘shut up and put up’ with this discrimination, women are now voicing their anger over what is a clear violation of the law, and fundamentally unjust treatment when it comes to the monthly pay packet.

 Equal pay is a legal obligation on employers, with the Advisory, Conciliation and Arbitration Service (ACAS) outlining that employers must: